viperleed/viperleed/doc/content/parameters/symmetry_find_ori.rst

 .. versionchanged:: 0.8.0
-   Up to and including |calc| version 0.7.2 the default was only True if no symmetry group was defined in the :ref:`POSCAR<POSCAR>` header and False otherwise.
+   Up to and including |calc| version 0.7.2 the default was only True if no symmetry group was defined in the :ref:`POSCAR` header and False otherwise.
    This was changed in newer versions as it could introduce errors if the POSCAR was edited, but the symmetry group comment was left unchanged.

 ``SYMMETRY_FIND_ORI = False`` is intended for user input files only in very